subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 However as $T$ is reduced, then ultimately the straight line does intersect the $\tanh$ curve as shown in figure 5, and there is a critical temperature $T_c = 2dJ$ at which the slope of the line is one, which is the same as the slope of $\tanh$ at the origin.
 Any decrease in $T$ beyond this point causes the two curves to intersect.
 When this happens there exist two other non-zero values for m, say $m'$ and $-m'$, and this corresponds to magnetization of the material.
 The amount of magnetization gradually increases until at very low temperatures it approaches $m = +1$ or $-1$.

-Since there are now three possible solutions at average spins $0$ and $m'$ and $-m'$, the question arises: which one does the system choose?.
+Since there are now three possible solutions at average spins $0$ and $m'$ and $-m'$, the question arises: which one does the system choose?
 If the system starts from a state of random spins at $T > T_c$, then it stays in this state even after the $T < T_c$, until something causes the spins to align.
 This is the phenomenon of phase change, and it can be triggered by the presence of an external magnetic field.
 Thus the solution for $m = 0$ is unstable, and the system can tip into the state $m = +1$ or $m = -1$ very easily if $T<T_c$, as shown next.
 This analysis also implies that if we start from a low temperature state and gradually increase temperature, then the magnetization initially decreases and then abruptly switches off when the temperature becomes greater than $T_c$.